-1. Adjust the sliders to compute the net present value of an investment or service over its full lifetime.
+1. Adjust the values to compute the net present value of a project over its full lifetime.

 2. Save or share your custom scenario: